| PFTrack Documentation | Preferences |

 The default amount of padding in the filename's frame number when exporting (Default value: 6).

 When selected, an XML formatted file is written out which details information about the exported clip.
-This file is written to the same directory as the exported clip, has the same name, but a .xml
+This file is written to the same directory as the exported clip, has the same name, but a .xml file extension.
+The purpose of this information file is to aid integration with other systems.

 This preference specifies the default setting for the corresponding option in the Scene Export node (default: enabled).